popey/snappy-docs/core/install-oe-yocto.md

 To allow inclusion of snapd in any Linux distribution built with OpenEmbedded/Yocto, a so called meta-layer [meta-snappy](https://github.com/morphis/meta-snappy/) exists which include all necessary recipes.
-These recipes cover required components and define dependencies on other dependencies outside of the meta-snappy layer.
+These recipes cover snapd components and define dependencies on the recipes and packages outside of the meta-snappy layer.

 To keep things simple we only show here how you can include meta-snappy in a generic Yocto build targeting the QEMU emulator.
 More information about how to